 Fast Track Funding is awarded to an individual who has a “rapidly deteriorating condition that may be entering a terminal phase in their life”.
 This Funding is typically awarded in an end-of-life scenario.
 However, to assist with speedy discharge from hospital and to release beds for more COVID patients, many individuals have been given Fast Track Funding.
 But beware!
 In many cases, Fast Track Funding has been provided a ‘sweetener’ just to get patients out of hospital quickly and prevent bed-blocking.
 If the patient survives, a review should ordinarily take place after 3 months.
 However, post-COVID these reviews have been postponed.
 Although, some may be fortunate enough to retain the benefit of their CHC package until a review takes place and indeed beyond, others may face the stark reality of having it withdrawn when it is found that their relative didn’t meet the eligibility criteria for CHC in the first place.
 Their relative may have placed in a more expensive care home based on that Fast Track award, only to find that they have to fund this cost themselves if CHC is subsequently removed.
 That can create a lot of anxiety both for the patient and their family, especially if they have to relocate their relative to a more affordable care home.

 There is much uncertainty at present as to how CCGs will be able to manage their inevitable backlogs or how they will possibly cope with existing and new assessments and appeals.
 What resources will they have at their disposal and how will they be funded?
 What the state of play will be remains to be seen.
-However, we fear for families already in receipt of CHC Funding through different routes, who may be subjected to a curt review of their relative’s care package and potentially be at risk of having it removed and withdrawn.
+However, we fear for families already in receipt of CHC and COVID Funding through different routes, who may be subjected to a curt review of their relative’s care package and potentially be at risk of having it removed and withdrawn.